holycrap872/ucls-hs-intro-to-cs/CourseMaterial/01_intro_to_python/04_grok_lesson_3/lesson_plan.md

 #### Homework

-- TIL entry on topic of choice
+- TIL entry on `if` statement
+- Finish Grok 4.2